leon3s/nxtranet/README.md

 Setup and configure personal vpn dns and automaticaly deploy and test your nodejs project.

+## State

+Currently in development a production release will appear starting 2022.

 ## Compatibility

 List of system compatible